kyungeunvoyage/kyungeunjung.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Working as a HCI@KAIST committee member, Soyoung and I hosted the CHI'24 workshop for all members in HCI@KAIST.
+Working as a HCI@KAIST committee member, Soyoung and I organized the CHI'24 workshop for all members in HCI@KAIST.

 ***